University of Edinburgh: Sport

 Student sport at Edinburgh consists of clubs covering the more traditional rugby, football, rowing and judo, to the more unconventional korfball, gliding and mountaineering.
 In 2021, the university had over 65 sports clubs run by Edinburgh University Sports Union (EUSU).

 The Scottish Varsity, known as the "world's oldest varsity match", is a rugby match played annually against the University of St Andrews dating back over 150 years.
 Discontinued in the 1950s, the match was resurrected in 2011 and was staged in London at the home of London Scottish RFC.
 It is played at the beginning of the academic year, and since 2015 has been staged at Murrayfield Stadium in Edinburgh.

 The Scottish Boat Race is an annual rowing race between the Glasgow University Boat Club and the Edinburgh University Boat Club, rowed between competing eights on the River Clyde in Glasgow, Scotland.
 Started in 1877, it is believed to be the third-oldest university boat race in the world, predated by the Oxford and Cambridge Boat Race and the Harvard–Yale Regatta.

 Edinburgh athletes have repeatedly been successful at the Olympic Games: Sprinter Eric Liddell won gold and bronze at the 1924 Summer Olympics.
 At the 1948 Summer Olympics, alumnus Jackie Robinson won a gold medal with the American Basketball team.
 Trap shooter Bob Braithwaite secured a gold medal at the 1968 Summer Olympics.
 Cyclist Sir Chris Hoy won six gold and one silver medal between 2000 and 2012.
 Rower Dame Katherine Grainger won a gold medal at the 2012 Summer Olympics, and four further silver medals between 2000 and 2016.
 Edinburgh was the most successful UK university at the 2012 Games with two gold medals from Hoy and one from Grainger.

 Student activism

-There are a number of campaigning societies at the university.
-The largest of these include the environment and poverty campaigning group People & Planet and Amnesty International Society.
+There are a number of campaigning societies at the university, including but not limited to the environment and poverty campaigning group People & Planet and the Amnesty International Society.
 International development organisations include Edinburgh Global Partnerships, which was established as a student-led charity in 1990.
-There is also a significant left-wing presence on campus, including an anti-austerity group, Edinburgh University Anarchist Society, Edinburgh University Socialist Society, Edinburgh Young Greens, Feminist Society, Marxist Society, and Students for Justice in Palestine.
+There is also a significant left-wing presence on campus, including an anti-austerity group, Edinburgh University Anarchist Society, Edinburgh University Socialist Society, Edinburgh Young Greens, Feminist Society, LGBT+ Pride, Marxist Society, and Students for Justice in Palestine.

 Protests, demonstrations and occupations are regular occurrences at the university.
 The activist group People & Planet took over Charles Stewart House in 2015 and again in 2016 in protest over the university's investment in companies active in arms manufacturing or fossil fuel extraction.
 In May 2015, a security guard was charged in relation to the occupations.